vadim-nest/vadim-nest/README.md

 - 🌱 I’m currently learning Three.js.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/vadim-nest/)

-Below, you will find three of my notable projects: #newsBuzz, aMAZEthing, and aTypeical.
+Below, you will find some of my recent projects: #newsBuzz, aMAZEthing, and aTypeical.

 aMAZEthing is a real-time multiplayer game with a learning component.
 Algorithms such as Merge Sort and A* pathfinding are visualized to aid in understanding.
 Built using React, TypeScript, SocketIO, Auth0, and Redux.